bugladen/NadekoBot/docs/guides/Windows Guide.md

 - Make sure the bot is closed and is not running (Run `.die` in a connected server to ensure it's not running).
 - Run `NadekoInstaller.bat` again and wait for it to finish.
 - Run `NadekoRun.bat`.
-- You've updated, easy as that!
+- You've updated and are running again, easy as that!
 ________________________________________________________________________________

 #### Setting Up NadekoBot For Music